Extenuating Circumstance Withdrawals

 If you have extenuating circumstances and need to withdraw due to these, such as a medical emergency or death of immediate family member, appropriate documentation of the circumstances should be brought to the MT One Stop.
 You may also email firstname.lastname@example.org to inquire about the possibility of an extenuating circumstance withdrawal.

 If you have extenuating circumstances causing an extended absence from class, please alert your instructors immediately.
 If you are unable to contact them yourself, you can email email@example.com and we will initiate notification for you.
 Please be advised- each instructor deems excused/not excused absences for their classes and may ask for documentation.
 The MT One Stop CANNOT guarantee an absence will be excused.

-Students can submit dated documentation of an extenuating circumstance at any point prior to the last day of finals in a semester to request a backdated withdrawal.
+Students can submit dated documentation (with specific dates of appointments, visits, etc.) of an extenuating circumstance at any point prior to the last day of finals in a semester to request a backdated withdrawal.
 This means, based on the dates provided, we may be able to back up a drop/withdrawal to an earlier date and/or fee adjustment period within the semester.
 Any documentation must be submitted to MT One Stop and the student must request the backdated action.
 Only the student can initiate a withdrawal.
-Review acceptable documentation information listed below the next heading.
+Review acceptable documentation information listed below.